 What is a compliance sample?

 Compliance sampling permits testing a subset of in-service meters without removing all meters from the field.
 This provides utilities with significant cost savings and reduces meter-changing expenses.
-In addition, compliance sampling decreases the number of administrative costs associated with the meter population.
+In addition, compliance sampling decreases the administrative costs associated with the meter population.

 Why is compliance needed?